Glintt/gAPI/docs/groups.md

 1. Open the dashboard
 2. Open API information
 3. API configuration section
-4. From "Assocated Application Group", select the group you want to associate the API to
+4. From "Associated Application Group", select the group you want to associate the API to
 5. Associate button